SRI 2017 – 2019 Strategic Plan

 - Create a campaign to reach out to non-members

-- Improve communication to members
+- Continue to improve communication to members

-- Improve member engagement
+- Continue to improve member engagement

-Non-profit Governance and Management
+Non-profit Business / Governance and Management

 - Enhance revenue (increase meeting revenue, increase membership, philanthropy, explore new sources of revenue)